davidwtbuxton/django-mini/docs/index.rst

 Django-mini is a command-line utility for running `Django`_ management commands without a settings module.
 It is intended to help developers run and test stand-alone Django apps.

+The code is distributed under the MIT license.
 The project's home page is https://github.com/davidwtbuxton/django-mini

 .. _Django: https://www.djangoproject.com/